metapsy-project/metapsyDocs/content/rob/_index.en.md

 ---
 title: Risk of Bias
 icon: ti-check-box
-description: Documentation and Guidance on the Metapsy RoB-2 Tool Adaptation
+description: Documentation and Guidance on the Metapsy RoB tool
 type: docs
 weight: "7"